 Sprinkle 1-1/4 cups pecans over surface of baked crust.
 Top with 1/2 cup chocolate chips.
 When sweetened condensed milk has cooled 5-10 minutes max, pour it over the pecans and chocolate chips.
 Top with shredded coconut and press down lightly on coconut.
 Top with remaining 2 Tablespoons pecans and 1/2 cup + 2 Tablespoons chocolate chips (placing these chocolate chips on top prevents all of the chocolate chips from melting under the hot caramel).

 Allow to cool to room temperature, about 2-3 hours.
-Cut into bars, and serve.
+Cut into 24 bars if moderating carbs, or larger pieces if desired, and serve.

 Find the best grass-fed collagen HERE.
 Use code BEAUTIFUL10 at checkout for 10% off your entire order.